-First, check that your institution is accredited by one of these seven accrediting bodies that we recognize:
+First, check that your institution is accredited by one of the seven accrediting bodies that we recognize (see Accrediting Agencies page).

-If your institution is accrediting by one of the bodies above, call our office and we will direct you with your next step.
+If your institution is accrediting by one of the bodies we recognize, call our office and we will direct you with your next step.

 Why can’t I click on the “Review Documentations” tab?